virtualeconomy/v-shader-hackathon/tutorial/tutorial.md

 #### 4. Shadow

-The shadow will be done using Inigo Quilez's implementation for the soft shadows from [Box functions]:
+The shadow will be created using Inigo Quilez's implementation of soft shadows from [Box functions]:

 ```glsl
 float seg_shadow( in vec3 ro, in vec3 rd, in vec3 pa, in float sh )